sandroboehme/plutus-pioneer-program-3rd-iteration/writeup.md

                 3. Additionally check that the `txInfoMint` has a value with an amount of only 1.
                 4. [Parameterized policy function with two parameters](https://youtu.be/2lKN0ZL_EQU?t=830)
                 5. [Offchain contract that mints the NFT](https://youtu.be/2lKN0ZL_EQU?t=892)
-15. End to end PAB and minting native tokens
+15. Lecture 6: End to end PAB and minting native tokens
     1. [Mint via CLI](https://www.youtube.com/watch?v=kfvzrC9J02k&list=PLNEK_Ejlx3x2sBWXHdFBRgkzPF6N-1LVi&index=3)
     2. Unwraps the minting policy to get the script in `src/Week06/Utils.hs` `writeMintingPolicy()`
     3. The policy looks like that `mkTokenPolicy :: TxOutRef -> TokenName -> Integer -> () -> ScriptContext -> Bool`